nhsbsa-data-analytics/Prescribing-for-Diabetes/README.md

 ## Running this RAP

 Users outside of the Official Statistics team may not have the required access permissions to run all parts of this RAP.
+The following information is included to document how this pipeline is by members of the Official Statistics team during production.

 ## Functions guide

 Functions used specificially for this RAP can be found in the [`functions` folder](https://github.com/nhsbsa-data-analytics/Prescribing-for-Diabetes/tree/main/functions).
 The RAP also makes use of functions from a range of packages.
-A list of packages used is included at the beginning of the `pipeline.R` file, and these packages are installed and loaded as part of running the pipeline code.
+A list of packages used is included at the beginning of the `pipeline.R` file, and these packages are installed and loaded within the pipeline code.

 Functions written directly for PfD have been split into several R script files.